basegiojunior/rn-template/README.md

 # React Native Template

-React Native project template with automatic code generation of components and stores.
+React Native project template with automatic code generation of components and stores (tested on Android only).

 ## Fetaures